PRICEDISC

 Notes 🔗

-The PRICEDISC function expects valid Excel date values or references as inputs for the settlement and maturity dates.
-It is essential to ensure that accurate details, such as the discount rate and face value, are provided to attain precise price calculations.
-Adjust the function parameters as per the specific characteristics of the discounted security being evaluated for accurate results.
+Use the PRICEDISC function with valid Excel date values or references for settlement and maturity dates.
+Ensure you provide accurate details for the discount rate and face value to achieve precise price calculations.
+Adjust the function parameters according to the specific characteristics of the discounted security for accurate results.

 Questions 🔗